SAP-archive/spartacus-bootcamp/README.md

 # License

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](LICENSE)”
+This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](LICENSE).